FreakFrakFrok/Raspicam/README.md

 Option 1<br/>
 What do you need:
 - 32gb micro sd
+- Raspberry Pi with camera
-- Raspberry with internet connection always available
+- Internet connection always available

 Instructions:
 - Register your account at https://www.edatasoluciones.com/raspicam/Login